 We are pleased to be able to offer a number of funded MSc and PhD places starting in September 2014.

 Full details of these and other opportunities

 Dissertation topics on offer from the current year are listed here.
 This lists academic staff available to supervise MSc dissertations, along with a brief statement of research interests, and a description of projects that each staff member is willing to supervise.
-The linked document is specifically for current taught MSc students, but it will also help prospective MSc students to get a sense of the kinds of projects that may be likely to be available in future years.
+The document is specifically for current MSc students, but is a great guide for prospective students to get a sense of the kinds of projects likely to be available in future years.

-We have an extensive research infrastructure, including several eye trackers, an MRI simulator, human movement tracking systems, and laboratories for general experimentation, and access to advanced resources including molecular genetics laboratories and nearby (f)MRI imaging.
+We have an extensive research infrastructure, including eye trackers, MRI simulator, human movement tracking systems, and laboratories for general experimentation, and access to advanced resources including molecular genetics laboratories and nearby (f)MRI imaging.